cshum/imagor/docs/docs/metadata-and-exif.md

 }
 ```

+## Params Endpoint

 Prepending `/params` to the existing endpoint returns the endpoint attributes in JSON form, useful for previewing the endpoint parameters.
 Example:
 ```bash
 curl 'http://localhost:8000/params/g5bMqZvxaQK65qFPaP1qlJOTuLM=/fit-in/500x400/0x20/filters:fill(white)/raw.githubusercontent.com/cshum/imagor/master/testdata/gopher.png'
 ```

-## Metadata Options
+## Metadata Filters

-These optional filters add computed values to the metadata response.
-Because all of them require downloading and fully decoding the image, they are **noticeably slower** than a standard metadata request.
+These filters add computed values to the metadata response.
+They require the full image to be downloaded and decoded.

 ### `blurhash(x,y)`